 - Wants to canvass for similar options before choosing the best one

-Many PPC landing pages do not provide for these alternate routes.
+Many PPC landing pages do not provide for these alternate routes which are talked about in more detail here.
 The idea of a dedicated landing page makes most of us think that it should impose a single route and a take-it-or-leave-it CTA.
 But does this work in all scenarios?
-Let’s consider a true to life case.
+Let’s consider a true-to-life case.

 Homepage versus dedicated landing page